pix106/caf-tag-parser/README.md

 Parse Qualcomm wiki page for android release tags and manifests.

-Can update a json file for every soc and android_version
+Can update a json file for every searched soc and android_version tags

 ## Configuration